Multilingual Multi-Aspect Explainability Analyses on Machine Reading Comprehension Models: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the National Key Research and Development Program of China via grant No. 2018YFB1005100.
+We would like to thank Dr. Kanudha Sharda (Associate Editor) and three anonymous reviewers for their constructive comments to improve our paper.
+This work is supported by the National Key Research and Development Program of China via grant No. 2018YFB1005100, and Natural Science Foundation of Heilongjiang Province of China via grant No. YQ2021F006.
 Yiming Cui would like to thank TPU Research Cloud (TRC) program for Cloud TPU access.